Throne of Glass: Background

 Sarah J. Maas has cited Disney's Cinderella as an inspiration for writing Throne of Glass.
 While viewing the scene in which the heroine flees the ball, Maas found the soundtrack "way too dark and intense".
 This led her to re-imagine a number of details.
 "The music fit much better when I imagined a thief—no, an assassin!—fleeing the palace," she said.
 "But who was she?
 Who had sent her to kill the prince?
 Who might the prince's enemies be?
 A powerful, corrupt empire, perhaps?"

 Originally known as Queen of Glass, the story initially appeared on FictionPress.com.
 Bloomsbury acquired the novel in 2010, and purchased two additional Throne of Glass novels in 2012.
 Publicist Emma Bradshaw noted Maas' "huge online following, particularly in the US".
 Additionally, Throne of Glass became the first Bloomsbury children's novel to be featured on Netgalley.com, attracting requests "from all over the world."

 Following its acquisition by Bloomsbury, the story went through a number of revisions prior to publication.
 Regarding the tale's development, Maas stated, "In the 10 years that I've been working on the series, Throne of Glass has become more of an original epic fantasy than a Cinderella retelling, but you can still find a few nods to the legend here and there."

+Sarah J. Maas began writing the Throne of Glass Series in 2002 when she was 16 years old.